Tiger (British comics): Tiger

-In May 1960 the title reverted back to Tiger, and weathered the Mirror Group takeover that saw AP rearranged into Fleetway Publications.
+In May 1960 the title reverted to Tiger, and weathered the Mirror Group takeover that saw AP rearranged into Fleetway Publications.
 The next few years saw the introduction of the long-running wrestling character Johnny Cougar and deep-sea driver Louis Bernard.
 More fleeting were field athlete Paddy Ryan and World War II strip "The Suicide Six".
 Birnage meanwhile vacated the editor's chair in 1963, being succeeded by David Gregory.
 In early 1964 sales were beginning to flag, despite the ever-popular "Roy of the Rovers".
 In order to bring in new readers the front cover was rotated between Race's exploits and those of Olac and Cougar, but this initially saw little increase in sales.

 Tiger and Hurricane

-Tiger was effectively saved by a merger with the similarly-struggling Hurricane in 1965.
+Tiger was effectively saved by a merger with the similarly struggling Hurricane in 1965.
 The comic was reformatted into a 40-page standard-sized weekly, while the arrival of comedy-adventure "Typhoon Tracey" and motor-racing drama "Skid Solo" also boosted circulation.
 While never achieving the same fame as Roy Race, Skid Solo would be a popular character with Tiger readers, running until 1982; among the strip's fans were a young Martin Brundle, who would later use 'S. Solo' as an alias when booking hotel rooms.
 His adventures were largely written by Fred Baker and drawn by John Vernon, and later featured Stirling Moss as a guest star.
 The combined Tiger and Hurricane title itself would last until February 1969.
 Other new stories in the sixties attempted to cash in on other fads - the vogue for spies led to the creation of "Nelson Lord, T.I.G.E.R.
 Agent" while the boom in superheroes that followed the Batman TV series saw a run for crimefighter "The Black Archer"; however, Tiger would always gravitate back to sports.
 Colquhoun meanwhile had been tempted back for two more years as "Roy of the Rovers" artist, and would also help launch "Saber, King of the Jungle" in July 1967.
 Paul Trevillion and then Yvonne Hutton would take over from Colquhoun on "Roy of the Rovers", and Race scored his 300th club goal in 1968.